sbhuller98/WOWA-Challenge/README.md

 You should extend it, putting your pages in `/pages` and other components in `/src`.

-Your data model for mortgage rates should be as follows (in TypeScript notation):
+The data model for mortgage rates is as follows (in TypeScript notation):

 ```
 MortgageRate: